 National Health and Nutrition Examination Survey

-To answer the question of what can be done to counter the effects of oversitting, researchers have turned to the large collection of data acquired through the National Health and Nutrition Examination Survey.
-This annual survey is completed by a cross-section of U.S. residents, and it asks several questions about how we eat, exercise, rest and play.
+What can we do to counter the effects of over sitting?
+Researchers found data acquired through the National Health and Nutrition Examination Survey.
+This annual survey is completed by a cross-section of U.S. residents.
+It asks several questions about how we eat, exercise, rest and play.

-The researchers measured how many minutes the participants spent sitting, performing light activity and engaging in moderate exercise.
+The researchers measured how many minutes the participants spent sitting, performing a light activity and engaging in moderate exercise.
 They then checked the death records three and four years after the conclusion of the survey.
-Finally, the results were compiled in order to determine the risk of premature death and the role over-sitting and activity plays in that risk.
+Finally, the results were compiled in order to determine the risk of premature death and the role of over-sitting and activity play in that risk.

-When the Salt Lake City researchers completed their analysis, they were shocked by the results, which showed that standing for a few minutes every hour has very little effect on the risk of dying prematurely.
-However, when participants engaged in light activity, such as walking, the mortality risk decreased by about 33 percent when compared to the risk of those who sat throughout the day.
-Also, subjects who engaged in moderate exercise, such as jogging, had an even lower mortality rate than those who lightly exercised.
+When the Salt Lake City researchers completed their analysis, they were shocked by the results.
+The results showed standing for a few minutes every hour has very little effect on the risk of dying prematurely.
+However, when participants engaged in light activity, such as walking, the mortality risk decreased by about 33 per cent.
+This was in comparison to the risk of those who sat throughout the day.
+Also, subjects who engaged in moderate exercises, such as jogging, had an even lower mortality rate than those who lightly exercised.

 According to Dr Srinivasan Beddhu, the professor of medicine who led the study, the reduced rate of premature death is most likely related to an individual’s energy balance.
 Walking burns more calories than sitting does, which contributes to maintaining healthy weight and metabolism.

 Although a gold bean bag